 Perhaps you can recall similar experiences from your own childhood?
 For me, the moment of reconciliation and restoration was a breath of fresh air.
 Knowing that I was still welcomed in my family, despite my mistakes, was always the very best reward of having done my time and paid my dues.

-On April 22, 2016, Gov. Terry McAuliffe signed an executive order restoring the voting rights of 206,000 ex-felons, in Virginia.
+Some years ago, on April 22, 2016, Gov. Terry McAuliffe signed an executive order restoring the voting rights of 206,000 ex-felons in Virginia.
 Of course, there was a wide range of reaction to the governor’s decision.
 Some claimed it to be a political ploy in a presidential election season, and others praised the governor for what they viewed as a display of compassion.
 Whatever you and I may think about the politics and the implications of such a decision, it’s difficult to ignore the way this action offers reconciliation and restoration to hundreds of thousands who have done their time and paid their dues.

 When God sent Jesus to move into the neighborhood and pay the debt for our many crimes, he offered us the gift of reconciliation and restoration.
 We never could have paid the debt, no matter how we tried.
 Our offenses against God are too numerous and, on top of that, we keep making mistakes despite our very best intentions.
 Like those 206,000 men and women whose voting rights have been restored in Virginia, we can breathe a sigh of relief, knowing we’ve been welcomed back to God with open arms, and our sins will not be counted against us.
 It’s truly an astounding and humbling gift to receive.